mostjs/core/docs/index.rst

 ``@most/core`` is a toolkit for reactive programming.
 It helps you write highly interactive apps by composing streams of events, and without many of the hazards of side effects and mutable shared state.

-It features an ultra-high performance, low overhead architecture, and a small but powerful set of operations for merging, filtering, and transforming event streams.t
+It features an ultra-high performance, low overhead architecture, and a small but powerful set of operations for merging, filtering, and transforming event streams.

 .. toctree::
    :maxdepth: 2